 A big team of healthcare professionals may not be needed.
 A primary physician and a nurse may suffice. |

-Typically, you do not get to choose whether you need inpatient or inpatient cares.
+Typically, you do not get to choose whether you need inpatient or outpatient care.
 Your doctor assesses your condition to determine the recommended treatment course based on the following factors:

 - The severity of your medical condition